How to make log structures: Introduction

 \subsection{Acknowledgements}

 We are grateful to Simon Felten and Andrea Petracci for many useful discussions on the subject of this paper.
-We thank Simon Felten, Martin Olsson, Bernd Siebert and Mattia Talpo for comments on an earlier version of this article.
-We also thank Mark Gross and Bernd Siebert who gave many helpful suggestions for revising the paper.
+We thank Kevin Buzzard, Simon Felten, Martin Olsson, Bernd Siebert, Mattia Talpo, Anna-Maria Raukh and an anonymous referee for comments on earlier versions of this article and helpful suggestions at various stages of the long revision process.

+Kevin had a strong influence on shaping our view of the subject; in particular, he explained to us that the words ``canonical,'' ``natural,'' ``distinguished,'' etc.\ are meaningless, see~\cite{MR4866877}.
+As a result of our conversations with him, we eliminated all occurrences of these words in the text, and instead we made the effort of stating all the properties that our constructions need to satisfy.
+Kevin also explained to us some key points about coherence theorems in monoidal categories.

 The authors were hosted by Mathematisches Forschungsinstitut Oberwolfach as Oberwolfach Research Fellows in 2021 and 2022.
 Substantial parts of the work on this project were produced during these retreats.
-Gratitude for hospitality also goes to the department of mathematics at the University of Hamburg and the department of mathematics and physics at the University of Stavanger.
+Gratitude for hospitality also goes to the Department of Mathematics at Imperial College London, the University of Hamburg and the Department of Mathematics and Physics at the University of Stavanger.